-In a large pot mix sugar, salt, syrup and whipping cream.
+- In a LARGE pot mix sugar, salt, corn syrup and whipping cream.

-Clip on candy thermometer of your pan allows.
+- Clip a candy thermometer onto the pan if your pan allows.
 If not, you'll have to check the temperature regularly with your thermometer then rinse it off after each time.

-Cook caramel mixture over medium heat (I like to cook mine at a 6.5 level on my stove) until caramel reached 243*F. Caramel should cook at a heavy simmer/low boil and will double in volume from the bubbles.
+- Cook caramel mixture over medium heat (I like to cook mine at a 7.5 level on my stove) until caramel reaches 243*F. Caramel should cook at a heavy simmer / boil and will double, if not triple, in volume from the bubbles.

-As you cook and stir, the caramel will start off white, then a light caramel then eventually a rich caramel color.
-Once it hits the rich caramel color you're getting close to the right temperature.
+- As you cook and stir, the caramel will start off white, then a light caramel then eventually a rich caramel color.